Lucerne, Switzerland

 Frequently Asked Questions & Tips

-▶ What is annual multi-trip travel insurance plan?
+▶ What is an annual multi-trip travel insurance plan?

-A Multi-Trip insurance plan is a type of travel insurance that provides coverage for multiple journeys from your home province and back within a 12-month period.
+An Annual Multi-trip insurance plan is a type of travel insurance that provides coverage for multiple journeys from your home province and back within a 12-month period.
 Instead of purchasing a new policy for each trip, travelers enjoy continuous protection throughout the year.
-Multi-Trip plans do not limit the number of trips taken during the policy period (one year) but limit the number of days per each trip.
 Multi Trip insurance is ideal for frequent travelers and often more cost-effective than buying separate single trip policies.

-At the same time, some Annual Multi-trip policies limit the number of days per trip between your departure from your home province until you return to your province of residence; no matter if you are traveling in Canada or outside Canada.
-Therefore, you should review the policy wording for information on this coverage before purchasing insurance
+At the same time, some Annual Multi-trip policies limit the number of days per trip between your departure from your home province until you return to your province of residence, regardless of whether you are travelling within Canada or outside Canada.
+Therefore, you should review the policy wording for information on this coverage before purchasing insurance.

 ▶ Proof of your departure and return dates